yuetloo/ethersapp/README.md

 # Usage
 1. Select the contract from the drop down list

    The dropdown list is initialized with the list in abi.js.
-There ABI loaded from abi.js cannot be deleted.
-Lists of verified contracts and their ABI can be obtained from blockchain explorers like [https://etherscan.io/contractsVerified/](https://etherscan.io/contractsVerified/) and [https://etherchain.org/contracts](https://etherchain.org/contracts).
+User can add/edit/delete the contracts in the dropdown list.
+The modified list is saved in the user's local storage.

 2. Select a function to work with from the left hand side panel